Augustine Pulu: Club career

+International career

 Pulu was called in to the All Blacks to cover for the injured Tawera Kerr-Barlow in 2014.
 Pulu made his debut for New Zealand in the 59th minute of a 74–6 win over the United States in Chicago, coming on for future Sevens and Blues team-mate Sonny Bill Williams.
 Pulu also replaced TJ Perenara with two minutes left in the 24–16 win over Scotland that year.

 He made his New Zealand sevens debut in 2015.
 Pulu was selected for the New Zealand Rugby sevens at the 2016 Summer Olympics team but the team did not ultimately win a medal.
 Pulu was called into the All Blacks as a temporary replacement for troublesome veteran Aaron Smith during training for the third Bledisloe cup test of 2016, but did not play in that fixture.